wp-plugins/youtube-embed-plus/readme.txt

 **Here are a few recently added features (even more features below):**

-* Site origin information with each embed code as an extra security measure.
+* Google's extra security option for YouTube embeds.
+As described in their documentation, it enforces your site's origin with each YouTube embed to prevent third-party Javascript injection.
 * Easy "Insert" button for both the Visual and Text mode of the editor
 * [Embed an entire channel as a playlist >>](https://www.youtube.com/watch?v=_9D4yMyd40g)
 * Volume level initialization ( [helpful for autoplay >>](http://www.embedplus.com/mute-volume-youtube-wordpress.aspx) )